-Based on completed volunteer surveys from 2013, 2014, and 2015, this Google Map provides the locations of verified infestations of aquatic invasive plants, locations where fragments of plants were spotted, and locations where volunteers reported an absence of invasive plants.
-We’re excited to be able to provide this data for use by researchers, agencies and other decision makers engaged in the management of aquatic invasive species around Lake Tahoe.
+The League has been collecting surveys of aquatic invasive plants for four seasons now; this map provides the locations of verified infestations of aquatic invasive plants, locations where fragments of plants were spotted, and locations where volunteers reported an absence of invasive plants.
+We’re excited to be able to provide this data for use by researchers, agencies and other decision-makers engaged in the management of aquatic invasive species around Lake Tahoe.

-Eyes on the Lake is led by the League, in partnership with the Tahoe Resource Conservation District and the Tahoe Regional Planning Agency, as well as other organizations that make up the Lake Tahoe Aquatic Invasive Species Program.
+Eyes on the Lake is led by the League to Save Lake Tahoe, in partnership with the Tahoe Resource Conservation District and the Tahoe Regional Planning Agency, as well as other organizations that make up the Lake Tahoe Aquatic Invasive Species Program.
 Learn more about this program.